henrywinget/Pazaak/README.md

 ## Description

-The oldest card game in the Galaxy
+The oldest card game in the galaxy

 ## Table of Contents